ISSA Nutritionist Study Guide

 Culture describes the ideas, customs, skills, and art of a group of people in some period of civilization.

-For some cultures, food is going to be prized, and in others, it can be spurned.
-For example, arctic regions have whale blubber as a staple of their diets, and in parts of Asia, dog is considered a delicacy.
+For some cultures, food will be prized, and in others, it can be spurned.
+For example, arctic regions have whale blubber as a staple of their diets, and in parts of Asia, a dog is considered a delicacy.
 We even see things like grubs or escargot as popular in parts of the world.

 Ethnicity and Place of Birth

 The ethnic origins of a person and their birthplace will decide the foods to which they are exposed.
-And, seeing as nearly 25% of the US are from an ethnic minority, this leads to lots of differences here.
+And, seeing as nearly 25% of the US are from an ethnic minority, this leads to many differences.

 Economic Considerations

-The availability of food can change based on the local economic status of cities and neighborhoods.
+Food availability can change based on the local economic status of cities and neighborhoods.

 One prime example is that of many Americans living in food deserts, which are urban areas where fresh foods are less available.

-And then, when some of these foods are available, they might still be out of reach due to their costs associated with being tougher to get to the area.
+And then, when some of these foods are available, they might still be out of reach due to the costs associated with being tougher to get to the area.

-Oftentimes, people will forgo some of the healthy options to get the less expensive ones.
+Often, people will forgo some healthy options to get the less expensive ones.

 Religious considerations

-The religions of the world have also made their way toward the US and have spread to nearly every continent.
+The world’s religions have also made their way toward the US and have spread to nearly every continent.

 These selections of foods will often vary, as well as the preparation of the foods.